gvessio/SignatureKinematics/README.md

 ## Model

-The model is an MLP-based neural network trained to estimate the kinematic and dynamic features of signatures.
+The model is a multilayer perceptron (MLP)-based neural network trained to estimate the kinematic and dynamic features of signatures.
 It takes the signature trajectory as input and outputs estimated features.

+To address the inherent variability in signature lengths and styles, the model employs a sliding window approach that incorporates the coordinates of five preceding and succeeding points along with the current point.
+This technique enriches the input data with contextual information, enhancing the MLP's ability to capture the dynamics of signature movements.

+The MLP architecture features a ReLU-activated hidden layer with twelve units, followed by a dropout layer with a 0.3 dropout rate to mitigate overfitting.
+The model is structured with three separate output heads, each comprising six units, to facilitate concurrent estimation of angular positions, velocities, and torques.
+The outputs are activated using the sigmoid function, ensuring they remain within the [0, 1] range, aligned with the normalization applied during preprocessing.

+The model is trained using a composite loss function, which is the sum of mean squared error (MSE) losses for each of the three output heads.
+This approach effectively balances simplicity and performance, enabling the model to generalize well across different datasets without the need for physical robotic systems, thus providing a cost-effective solution to estimating biomechanical features.

 ## Notebook description